-One of my favorite things about Chicago is the diverse neighborhoods.
+One of my favorite things about Chicago is the many diverse neighborhoods.
 The other is the food.
 Put them together and you have cool enclaves all over the city chock full of great neighborhood joints serving up tasty, authentic eats.

 Back in my television days, I used to produce “The Ñ Beat”, a program all about Chicago’s Latino community on ABC7.
 I learned a lot…and ate a lot.

 Once home to Irish, German, and Czech immigrants, today’s Pilsen neighborhood will more likely remind you of parts of present-day Mexico City.
 It’s a great neighborhood to spend an afternoon in — strolling down and around 18th street, checking out all the shops and tasting as much food as you can stomach.

 What to Eat in Pilsen

-This working class neighborhood has evolved with each new generation of immigrants, and today, colorful murals, busy shoppers, and taquerias on every corner signal that you are in the heart of Chicago’s Mexican-American community.
+This working class neighborhood has evolved with each new generation of immigrants, and today, colorful Chicago murals, busy shoppers, and taquerias on every corner signal that you are in the heart of Chicago’s Mexican-American community.
 Pilsen is fringed by a new arts district that blurs the lines between old and new, but one thing isn’t changing: the wide array of spots to chow down on some pretty tasty tacos, tamales…and some cabrito, or goat.